k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - **Stage 1**:

-  - Add a logic requiring the entities; e.g. a DbCommand actor that runs a select statement on the CRM DB.
+  - Add a logic, requiring the entities - e.g. a DbCommand actor that runs a select statement on the CRM DB.
 The actor needs to return the list of the selected entity IDs.
-  - Initialize the entities' number counter for execution: add the **InitRecordCount** TDM actor (imported from the TDM Library).
+  - Initialize the entities' number counter for execution - add the **InitRecordCount** TDM actor (imported from the TDM Library).
   - Note: If the flow needs to get an array of parameters, it is recommended to define the input external parameter as a String and add a **Split** actor to the flow in order to split the values by the delimiter and populate them into a String's array.

-- **Stages 2-4**: **Loop on the selected entities**: set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop in order to have one commit for all iterations:
+- **Stages 2-4**: **Loop on the selected entities** - set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop in order to have one commit for all iterations:

   1. Stage 2: Set the selected entity ID, returned by the actor of Stage 1, to a String using the **ToString** actor.

   2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library):

-     - **Input**: **LU_NAME** parameter.
+     - **Input** - **LU_NAME** parameter.
 This is an **external parameter** and gets its value by the task execution process.
-     - **Output**: **recordLoaded**.
+     - **Output** - **recordLoaded**.
 This is the counter of the number of entities , loaded into the Cassandra table.
      - This flow executes the following activities on each selected entity ID:
        - Check if the entity is reserved for another user in the task's target environment when running load task without a sequence replacement, delete, or reserve task.
 If the entity is reserved for another user, skip the entity since it is unavailable.
        - Load the available entities into the  **[LU_NAME]_entity_list Cassandra** table in **k2_tdm** keyspace (this table is also populated by the  Extract All Broadway flow), and update the counter of the number of entities.